2w1ck/packia/README.md

 a simple web development boilerplate using: nodejs, express, backbone, gulp and browserify.

 ### features
-* enables a easy to use workflow for your project
+* enables an easy to use workflow for your project
 * transpiles ES6 files with babel to ES5
 * transpiles SCSS files with sass to CSS
 * automatically only transpiles files which are changed